Goulburn Pumping Station

-Goulburn Pumping Station is a heritage-listed former municipal water supply system and now museum at Wollondilly River, Goulburn, Goulburn Mulwaree Council, New South Wales, Australia.
+Goulburn Pumping Station is a heritage-listed former municipal water supply system that now serves as a museum on the Wollondilly River at Goulburn in the Southern Tablelands region of New South Wales, Australia.
 It was built from 1885 to 1886.
 It includes the historic Appleby Steam Engine, which is contained in the pumping station.

 The facility is the only complete, workable beam engine powered municipal water supply left in its original location in the Southern Hemisphere.
 It now operates as the Goulburn Historic Waterworks Museum.
 The property is owned by Goulburn Mulwaree Council.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The steam-operated pumping station was built in 1885 on the banks of the Wollondilly River at Marsden Weir, providing Goulburn's first reticulated water supply.
 It became operational in January 1886.
 The pumphouse still contains the original Appleby Bros.
 Beam Engine pump and Lancashire Boilers.
-The pumphouse was powered by timber - wood piles fired the boilers 24 hours a day, seven days a week.
+The pumphouse was powered by timber – wood piles fired the boilers 24 hours a day, seven days a week.

 Before 1886 the residents of Goulburn would have collected water in tanks or wells, or purchased supplies from a carter.
 The demand of the growing city resulted in the Rivers and Harbours Board installing a waterworks on the Wollondilly River at Rocky Point powered by a steam operated beam engine.
 Water was pumped from the river to a filtration plant and reservoir, then gravity fed to residents of the city.